bcgov/designatedlands/README.md

 ## Usage

-First, configure or adapt the file `sources.csv` as required.
-This file defines all designation data sources to be processed and how the script will process each source.
-See [below](#sources.csv) for a full description of this file and how it defines the various data sources.
+First, modify the `sources_designations.csv`and `sources_supporting.csv` files as required.
+These files define all designation data sources to be processed and how the script will process each source.
+See [below](#sources.csv) for a full description of these files and how they defines the various data sources.

-If running a new analysis, download data sources specified as **manual downloads** in `sources.csv` to the folder identified by the `source_data` key in the configuration.
+If any data sources are specified as **manual downloads** in the source csv files, download the data to the `source_data` folder (or optionally to the folder identified by the `source_data` key in the config file)

 Using the `designatedlands.py` command line tool, load and process all data then dump the results to .tif/geopackage: